 Make sure your website has up-to-date antivirus software installed on your devices.
 This will help stop hackers from using your personal devices as gateways to accessing your FTP and injecting malicious files into your website.

-Make sure you scan your website regularly using your antivirus software.
+Make sure you scan your website regularly using your antivirus software to reduce the chances of fraud or hackers.

 Make sure that you make regular backups of your website.
 This will ensure that you always have a fallback option if the worst happens and you lose your website.